Summary

 In rare cases, you may want to download archived versions of Product Terms or Online Services Terms.
 To do so, follow the relevant Product Terms Archive and Online Services Terms links from the Product Terms website.

-Pro Tip: Download your specific Product Terms per the Agreement Effective Date on your Signature Form.
+Pro Tip: Download and save your Product Terms per the Agreement Effective Date on your Signature Form.

-What is an MLS (Microsoft Licensing Statement), and why is it important?
+What is a Microsoft Licensing Statement (MLS), and why is it important?

-MLS is a report that shows your volume license entitlements for each Microsoft product.
-The data is generated from calculations that apply upgrades and Software Assurance licenses to full licenses acquired through the following Volume Licensing programs: Enterprise, Select, Select Plus, Open Value, and Open License programs.
+MLS is a report that shows your volume licence entitlements for each Microsoft product.
+The data is generated from calculations that apply upgrades and Software Assurance licences to full licences acquired through the following Volume Licensing programmes: Enterprise, Select, Select Plus, Open Value, and Open License.

 Critical MLS limitations